zakaria-guenifi/sign-in-card/README.md

-# Icodethis - Get in Touch component
+# Icodethis - Sign in Card
-This is a solution to the Icodethis - Get in Touch component
+This is a solution to the Icodethis - Sign in Card

 ## Table of contents
 - [Overview](#overview)